PencilCode/jquery-turtle/README.md

-  keydown               // The last keydown event. keyup                 // The last keyup event. keypress              // The last keypress event. speed(movesPerSec)    // Sets $.fx.speeds.turtle to 1000 / movesPerSec.
+  keydown               // The last keydown event. keyup                 // The last keyup event. keypress              // The last keypress event. turtlespeed(mps)      // Sets $.fx.speeds.turtle to 1000 / mps.
   tick([perSec,] fn)    // Sets fn as the tick callback (null to clear). random(n)             // Returns a random number [0...n-1]. random(list)          // Returns a random element of the list. random('normal')      // Returns a gaussian random (mean 0 stdev 1). random('uniform')     // Returns a uniform random [0...1).
-  random('position')    // Returns a random {pageX:x, pageY:y} in the document.
+  random('position')    // Returns a random {pageX:x, pageY:y} coordinate.
   remove()              // Removes default turtle and its globals (fd, etc). hatch([n,], [img])    // Creates and returns n turtles with the given img. see(a, b, c...)       // Logs tree-expandable data into debugging panel.